octachrome/treason/README.md

             action: "",             // The action which is being attempted in the current turn, or null
             target: 1,              // The index of the player who is targeted by the current action, or null
             blockingRole: "",       // The role being used to block the current action, or null
-            exchangeOptions: [],    // When exchanging, the roles you can choose from
+            trocarOptions: [],    // When exchanging, the roles you can choose from
             playerToReveal: 1       // When revealng an influence, the player who must reveal }
     }